FREE RESOURCES

 25. Shine Circle Celebration

-End your session with a Shine Circle.
-Each girl shares something she’s proud of or something she admire about another girl in the group.
+Close your session with a Shine Circle.
+Each girl shares something she is proud of or offers a kind word to someone else in the group.

 Looking for a complete, ready-to-use program packed with confidence-building activities, journaling prompts, and heart-centered curriculum?